Disneyland Parking Structure Escalator Canopies

 2001 | Anaheim CA

-The 10,250-car Disneyland Parking Structure was the first major project undertaken by the office at its inception in 1998.
-In 2001 GNA undertook the design and engineering of the parking structure's steel and fabric exterior escalator canopies at the 5th, 3rd and 2nd floors.
-The steel trusses of the canopies span clear from the face of the parking structure and over a single post to cantilever at the ends.
-The trusses are three-dimensional, with a large central spine pipe and small steel pipe ribs to two small pipe top chords that in turn support doubly curved arches.
-The top ends of the trusses are attached to roller supports that allow the trusses to move independent of the parking structure in an earthquake.
+The 10,250-car Disneyland Parking Structure was the first major project undertaken by the office at its inception in 1997.
+In 2000 GNA undertook the design and engineering of the parking structure’s steel and fabric exterior escalator canopies, which connect to the building at the fifth, third and second floors.
+Each canopy consists of a steel truss spanning clear from the face of the parking structure to a single post at ground level and cantilever at the ends.
+The trusses are three-dimensional, with a large central spine pipe bottom chord connected to the two smaller steel pipe top chords with small pipe ribs.
+The top chords support doubly curved arches that are the armature for the fabric membrane.
+The top ends of the trusses are attached to roller supports that allow the trusses to move independently of the parking structure in a seismic event.
 The three canopies were designed, fabricated, and erected in just six months to maintain the scheduled opening date of the parking structure.